 - 25 F to -10F: Super comfortable.
 I wasn’t too warm or too cold.
 People with bad circulation might need HotHands Hand Warmers when using these gloves at subzero temperatures.

 - -10F to -32F: I Definitely needed some hand warmers here.
 My fingers did get cold after a while, but not painfully cold or numb, just chilly.
+I would probably get a pair of Heatwave liner gloves for our next sub zero adventure to add an extra layer of protection.

 My Seirus Extreme Weather Gloves Rating

 I love these specially designed gloves for winter adventures.
-The fact that I can put a hand warmer in them and make them usable in unexpectedly cold temperatures makes me really happy and cozy.
+The fact that I can put a hand warmer in them and make them usable in unexpectedly subzero temperatures makes me really happy and cozy.
 And the price is pretty awesome too!

 So to answer the question…are these the best extreme cold weather gloves for adventurers?

 I also decided to buy a face mask this year and totally coincidentally it also turned out to be a Seirus product.
 Instead of frozen nostrils and frigid cheeks, I had a warm and comfy face.
 I definitely thought it was a good value even if it does make you look a little like an incarcerated super-villain.
+You can also get a kid’s mask, in case you are bringing the family on cold adventures.

 Hal also brought his favorite fleece balaclava which he bought about eight years ago.
 I just checked the tag and, lo and behold, it is also a Seirus.
 So we’ve come to the conclusion these guys make great products for seriously cold weather.